 The IBCP has three components:

-- Two standard level IB Diploma Programme subjects
+- Between two and four standard level IB Diploma subjects

 - A BTEC Level 3 professional qualification in either Business or Art & Design